PsyTeachR/mcs-conv/docs/13-visualisation.md

 And here's that plot with the labels tidied up.
 Notice the use of `scale_color_discrete()` to adjust the labels for Gender.

 <div class="warning">
 <p>When you change the <code>labels</code>, R will simply overwrite the names in the dataset.
 If you wanted to actually change the order of the categories (e.g., have male as the red line) you need to change the order of the factor.
-We will do this later, for now, just be sure that you’re changing the name of the right category (i.e., female comes first))</p>
+We will do this later, for now, just be sure that you're changing the name of the right category (i.e., female comes first))</p>
 </div>